 A supply chain map doesn't need to be complicated.
-It can be a spreadsheet which lists all of the suppliers involved in the supply chain and sets out:
+It can be a spreadsheet which lists all of your suppliers and helps you record:

-- What country they are located in and the Global Slavery Index rating for that country - What is bought from them and if that includes high risk goods or services - The US State Department's Trafficking in Person's report (TIP) highlights the main risk sectors and industries in their country narratives - The US Bureau of International Labor Affairs (ILAB) maintains a list of goods and their source countries which it has reason to believe are produced by child labour or forced labour in violation of international standards - If they have a higher risk employment type, e.g. seasonal, agency or low skilled labour - How much is spent with them per annum - When the business relationship with them started - Any contextual information that is known about them, i.e. have any had poor Health and Safety audits recently?
+- What country they are located in and the Global Slavery Index rating for that country - ➤ What you buy from them and if that includes high risk goods or services - The US State Department's Trafficking in Person's report (TIP) highlights the main risk sectors and industries in their country narratives - The US Bureau of International Labor Affairs (ILAB) maintains a list of goods and their source countries which it has reason to believe are produced by child labour or forced labour in violation of international standards - If they have a higher risk employment type, e.g. seasonal, agency or low skilled labour - ➤ How much you spend with them per annum - When your business relationship with them started - Any contextual information that you know about them, i.e. have any had poor Health and Safety audits recently?
 Are they difficult to deal with?
 Are they responsive to enquiries?
 Have they made a commitment to tackle modern slavery, for example through a code of conduct or CSR report?

-When this information is collated, Suppliers can they prioritise which suppliers in the chain to engage with first based on risk and/or opportunity.
+When you have this information, you can then prioritise which suppliers to engage with first based on risk and/or opportunity.